Meet the 2018 Adobe Creativity Scholars

 Worried design school is out of reach?
 Think again!
-Adobe Project 1324 is all about supporting the next generation of artists, and the Adobe Creativity Scholarship is one way that happens.
-By uploading work to creative Challenges on Project 1324, these 12 artists received financial support to attend universities around the globe.
-The best part?
-Uploading work to Project 1324 is the first step to apply for the scholarship.
-Scroll to meet the artists, see their innovative work, and get inspiration for your next project.
+Adobe is all about supporting the next generation of creators, and the Adobe Creativity Scholarship is one way that happens.
+Scroll to meet the creators, see their innovative work, and get inspiration for your next project.

 Tarathorn Boonngamanong, United States

 Originally from Thailand, Tarathorn plans to blaze trails in informative media by designing games that focus around Southeast Asian communities.

 “I believe that art and technology can be powerful tools in raising awareness and creating change.
 There have been countless human rights violations in places like Southeast Asia that have been inaccurately documented.
 I want to make documentary and virtual reality experiences that represent the minority and recognize current injustices.”

 From detecting small asteroids at NASA to destigmatizing mental illness through a self-established letter-exchange organization, Diana proves that hats are meant to be worn and changed.

 “Perhaps in the future, my career will look like paleontology or space with art as a visualizer, or using the geometry of origami to investigate natural processes like protein folding, essential to solving a myriad of diseases.
 In whatever field I end up pursuing, I will use creativity to approach it — asking how and why instead of what.
 I will redesign established structures to encapsulate the actual needs of those I’m trying to serve.”